IUS-CS/s22-project-tendies-movies/docs/sprint3.md

 * Work flow felt slightly unsteady at times.
 Progress was made, but did not feel consistent.
 * Nearly missed all deliverables needed for this sprint.
+* Difficulty adding unit tests

 ### Actionable Commitments

-* Continue to develop ideas for the website
+* Continue to implement ideas for the website
 * Continue to increase readabilty of the website
 * Add more customization to make website really pop
+* Complete a couple unit tests for the program

 ## Planning